-The asymptotically fast algorithms mentioned in Section 1 require $O(n(\log n)^2)$ operations to solve the Toeplitz linear system (1).
-The theory of these algorithms is fascinating as it exhibits connections between many apparently unrelated topics - Szegö polynomials, Schur's algorithm, Padé approximants, the Euclidean algorithm, etc. Space does not permit a discussion of these topics, so we refer to the literature.
-3,10,32,35
+The asymptotically fast algorithms mentioned in Section 1 require $O(n(\log n)^2)$ operations to solve the Toeplitz linear system (1.1).
+The theory of these algorithms is fascinating as it exhibits connections between many apparently unrelated topics - Szegö polynomials, Schur's algorithm, Padé approximants, the Euclidean algorithm, etc. Space does not permit a discussion of these topics, so we refer to the literature [2, 10, 32, 35].

-Sexton et al49 evaluated the constant hidden in the "O" notation for an asymptotically fast algorithm based on the concept of displacement rank,5 and found that the constant was so large that the algorithm was impractical.
-More recent asymptotically fast algorithms, such as that of de Hoog,29 appear to have a smaller constant.
-Ammar & Gragg3 have made a thorough attempt to minimize the constant and claim that their generalized Schur algorithm should be faster than Levinson's algorithm for n > 256 (approximately) when applied to a positive definite system.
+Sexton et al [49] evaluated the constant hidden in the "O" notation for an asymptotically fast algorithm based on the concept of displacement rank [4], and found that the constant was so large that the algorithm was impractical.
+More recent asymptotically fast algorithms, such as that of de Hoog [29], appear to have a smaller constant.
+Ammar & Gragg [2] have made a thorough attempt to minimize the constant and claim that their generalized Schur algorithm should be faster than Levinson's algorithm for n > 256 (approximately) when applied to a positive definite system.
+The comparison here is with the classical Levinson algorithm rather than with the slightly faster "split Levinson" algorithm.

 All the asymptotically fast algorithms involve a "doubling step" in which the problem of size n is split into two subproblems of size approximately n/2, the results of which can be combined by some operations equivalent to convolution.
 Thus the time T(n) required satisfies where C(n) is the time required for a convolution of size n.
-Using the fast Fourier transform (or other fast convolution algorithm) gives $C(n) = O(n \log n)$ and thus (9)
+Using the fast Fourier transform (or other fast convolution algorithm) gives $C(n) = O(n \log n)$ and thus (4.1) implies $T(n) = O(n(\log n)^2)$ .
+Of course, the constant factor here depends on the constant for the convolution algorithm.

-$$T(n) = 2T(n/2) + C(n),$$ (9)
+$$T(n) = 2T(n/2) + C(n), \tag{4.1}$$